Maintaining Health & Safety 2021-22: Returning and In-School Guidelines

 Please note that due to the nature of the pandemic, future developments regarding New York’s infection rates may require changes based on mandates from New York State and City authorities.
 We are well prepared to respond immediately to any and all potential COVID-19 scenarios and restrictions that may arise.

-Please click below to see the calendars, including holidays, partial school days, and schedules for returning to school after holidays.
+Please click below to see our calendars, including holidays and partial school days.

 For more holiday schedules by role, faculty and staff may log in to MyDwight and navigate to the Faculty Portal resource board.